fork/wp-update-server/README.md

 WP Update Server
 ================

 A custom update API for WordPress plugins and themes.

 Features
 --------
 * **Provide updates for plugins and themes.**

   From the users perspective, the updates work just like they do with plugins and themes listed in the official WordPress.org directory.
 * **Easy to set up.**

-  Just upload the script directory to your server and drop a plugin or theme ZIP in the `packages` subdirectory.
-Now you have a working update API at `http://yourserver.com/wp-update-server/?action=get_metadata&slug=your-plugin`.
+  Just upload the script directory to your server and drop a plugin or theme ZIP in the `packages` subdirectory or even a subdirectory of it by providing a 'dir' parameter.
+Now you have a working update API at `http://yourserver.com/wp-update-server/?action=get_metadata&slug=your-plugin` or `http://yourserver.com/wp-update-server/?action=get_metadata&slug=your-plugin&dir=my-project`.
 * **Easy to integrate** with existing plugins and themes.

   All it takes is about 5 lines of code.
 See the [plugin update checker](http://w-shadow.com/blog/2010/09/02/automatic-updates-for-any-plugin/) and [theme update checker](http://w-shadow.com/blog/2011/06/02/automatic-updates-for-commercial-themes/) docs for details, or just scroll down to the "Getting Started" section for the short version.